 If the duty cycle falls below what can be accommodated by the minimum on-time, the controller will begin to skip cycles.
 The output voltage will continue to be regulated, but the voltage ripple and current ripple will increase.

-The minimum on-time for the LTC3774 is approximately 90ns, with good PCB layout, minimum 30% inductor current ripple and at least 2mV ripple on the current sense signal.
+The minimum on-time for the LTC3866 is approximately 90ns, with good PCB layout, minimum 30% inductor current ripple and at least 2mV ripple on the current sense signal.
 The minimum on-time can be affected by PCB switching noise in the voltage and current loop.
-As the peak sense voltage decreases the minimum ontime gradually increases This is of particular concern in forced continuous applications with low ripple current at light loads.
+As the peak sense voltage decreases the minimum on-time gradually increases to about 110ns.
+This is of particular concern in forced continuous applications with low ripple current at light loads.
 If the duty cycle drops below the minimum on-time limit in this situation, a significant amount of cycle skipping can occur with correspondingly larger current and voltage ripple.